 IMPORTANT: This information is provided as guidance only and is not intended to be tax advice.
 ISSS staff is NOT qualified to answer individual questions from international students/scholars regarding taxes nor are we legally allowed to do so.
-If you have additional questions please consult the University's free tax clinic, the U.S. Internal Revenue Service (IRS), local and state tax agencies, and tax professionals for advice and guidance regarding your individual tax situations.
+If you have additional questions please consult the U.S. Internal Revenue Service (IRS), local and state tax agencies, and tax professionals for advice and guidance regarding your individual tax situations.

 International Students and Scholars at Western New England University need to be aware of your U.S. tax obligations.
 U.S. tax laws distinguish between residents and non-residents for tax purposes.
 Non-residents only pay taxes on U.S. source income, while residents follow the same tax rules as U.S. citizens and pay taxes on their worldwide income.
 Most incoming F and J visa holders are considered non-residents (F and J students for the first five calendar years in the United States and J-1 scholars for the first two calendar years in the United States).
 To determine if you are a non-resident or resident for tax purposes, please click here.